fjarri/poetic_edda/README.rst

 * Add support for different paper sizes (in particular, try to typeset a proper book);
 * Try to use footnotes instead of normal text for comments;
 * Probably make build script run xelatex too?
+* Check all overfull hboxes (I'm leaving this check for the future, becasue I do not know how long the stanza names in other chapters will be).